littlefiredragon/WOTR_WoljifRomanceMod/README.md

 # WOTR_WoljifRomanceMod

-(WORK IN PROGRESS) Give your favorite purple tiefling the love he deserves!
-Adds a full romance path for Woljif Jefto, for both male and female characters.
+(WORK IN PROGRESS) Follow the full romance path for Woljif Jefto that should have been in the game to begin with, for both male and female characters.
+At last you can give the tiefling the love he deserves, but winning his heart won't be easy...'

 # How to Compile